Skip To Main Content

 Except as otherwise provided by law or court order, Regional School Unit 21 may charge fees as follows:

-A. A fee of .10 per page to cover the cost of copying for standard page black and white copy.
+1. A fee of $0.10 per page to cover the cost of copying for standard page black and white copy.

 As required by law, the school unit will provide the person making the request an estimate of the reasonable amount of time necessary to complete the request and of the total cost and, if the estimated total cost exceeds $50.00, will inform the requester before proceeding.
 If the estimated total cost is greater than $100.00 or if the requester has previously failed to pay a fee assessed for access to Regional School Unit 21’s records, the requester may be required to pay all or a portion of the estimated cost prior to the search, retrieval, compiling, conversion and copying of the public record.

-The Superintendent is directed to develop and implement such administrative procedures as may be necessary to carry out this policy.
+The Superintendent or designee is directed to develop and implement such administrative procedures as may be necessary to carry out this policy.

 GBJ – Personnel Records and Files